Mentougou, Beijing: Administrative divisions

+There are 4 subdistricts and 9 towns in the district.

 Education

 Climate

 Mentougou District has a humid continental climate (Köppen climate classification Dwa).
 The average annual temperature in Mentougou is 12.9 C. The average annual rainfall is 568.6 mm with July as the wettest month.
 The temperatures are highest on average in July, at around 26.6 C, and lowest in January, at around -3.0 C.